basho-labs/little_riak_book/en/04-operators.md

 <!-- What Riak is famous for is its simplicity to operate and stability at increasing scales. -->

 In some ways, Riak is downright mundane in its role as the easiest NoSQL database to operate.
 Want more servers?
 Add them.
-A network cable gets cut at 2am?
+A network cable is cut at 2am?
 Sleep until morning and fix it.
-But the fact that it generally hums without a hiccup, does not diminish the importance of understanding this integral part of your application stack.
+Understanding this integral part of your application stack is still important, however, despite Riak's reliability.

 We've covered the core concepts of Riak, and I've provided a taste of how to go about using Riak, but there is more to Riak than that.
 There are details you